LLMsLab/cookiecutter-ai-flock/{{cookiecutter.project_slug}}/README.md

 By following these steps, you not only confirm the presence of `pipx` in your Docker container but also ensure that it's up-to-date.
-This approach adds an extra layer of verification to your setup process, aligning with best practices in software development.Install Poetry
+This approach adds an extra layer of verification to your setup process, aligning with best practices in software development.

 ## **✅** Installing Poetry